 You cannot assume the identity of an inactive user.

 To temporarily restrict Assemble access to a user you can use the status on-hold3 functionality on the Contacts tab.
+Users are automatically set as Active when they have a valid current role and set as Inactive when they don't.

 The activities tab allows the supervisor to do add, edit and delete activities on behalf of the user.